Duchess (restaurant)

 Duchess Worldwide, Inc., doing business as Duchess, is a privately owned and operated regional casual fast food restaurant chain that operates in southwestern Connecticut.
 Duchess was founded in 1956 by Harold and Jack Berkowitz in Bridgeport and based in Milford, Connecticut.
-There are 14 locations all in the Fairfield and New Haven counties of Connecticut.
+There are 12 locations all in the Fairfield and New Haven counties of Connecticut.
 The restaurants feature an eat-in dining room, take-out service, and a drive-thru.

 History

-In 1956, brothers-in-law and diner owners Jack and Harold Berkowitz bought a restaurant named Maraczi's that sold hotdogs and hamburgers in Bridgeport, Connecticut.
+In 1956, brothers and diner owners Jack and Harold Berkowitz bought a restaurant named Maraczi's that sold hotdogs and hamburgers in Bridgeport, Connecticut.
 The brothers needed to put a name on the paperwork and they decided to name the restaurant after Dutchess County, New York, without the "T".
 After the renaming, the Duchess fast food chain began to expand operations.
-Duchess has expanded to 14 locations in the Fairfield and New Haven counties in Connecticut.
+As of 2023, with the closing of Danbury's Mill Plain location, Duchess now has 12 locations in the Fairfield and New Haven counties in Connecticut.
+Duchess has fresh produce, meat and poultry delivered daily.

-Duchess does not freeze their food and only cooks it fresh.
-Duchess offers more than 100 items on the menu and everything is cooked to order.

 Locations

-Duchess has 13 locations and are found only in Connecticut:
+Duchess has 12 locations and are found only in Connecticut: